 Skip to main content

 EventHistory is the ordered event store owned by each EventBus as bus.event_history.
-It is the canonical history backend in both runtimes and exposes mapping-style access ({event_id: event}), lookup (find), and retention controls.
+Rust stores the same history inside EventBus runtime state and exposes it through EventBus history methods rather than a standalone public EventHistory type.
+It is the canonical history backend in each runtime and exposes ordered access, lookup (find), and retention controls.

 Common fields